Bergen

 control.
 They stalk people and harass them as a means of "being in

 touch" – another form of control.
-Independent or disobedient people
+Independent or disobedient

-through his controlling behavior.
+their world through his controlling behavior.

 Treatment